darksideoftheshmoo/rcell2-magick/README.md

 This package provides:

-* magick-based functions to prepare tiled images of single cells, over imaging channels and time frames.
+* `magick`-based functions to prepare tiled images of single cells, over imaging channels and time frames.
-  * It thus requires ImageMagick in your system.
+  * It requires [ImageMagick](https://imagemagick.org/script/download.php) in your system.
 * Shiny apps to filter and annotate cytometry datasets graphically, with live image previews of the cells.

 rcell2's full functionality is split into four packages: